Joe Butler: The Lovin' Spoonful

-In 2020 he would reunite on stage with John Sebastian and Steve Boone, singing the Spoonful's hits, this was the first time Boone and Butler played with Sebastian since their induction into the Rock and Roll Hall of Fame in 2000.
+In 2020, Butler performed at a fundraiser for autism research with John Sebastian and Steve Boone for the first time since their induction into the Rock and Roll Hall of Fame.

 Acting

-Besides his career with the Spoonful, Butler is also an actor.
-After the Lovin Spoonful would break up in 1969 Butler started acting, he got his first role in the 1971 rock opera Soon, playing the character of Neil.
-Butler currently plays with several musical ensembles.
-Butler for his second role He replaced the author James Rado in the leading role of Claude, joining the original Broadway cast of Hair.
+Butler landed his first major role in the 1971 rock opera Soon, playing the character of Neil.
+He next replaced James Rado in the lead role of Claude, joining the original Broadway cast of Hair.
 Butler created the role of Alaska Wolf Joe for the off-Broadway production of the Brecht-Weill social opera the Rise and Fall of the City of Mahagonny.

-In 2002 Butler would appear in the show Witchblade, the show starred Butler's daughter Yancy.
-In the show he would play the former police officer Arthur Buck.
+In 2002 Butler appeared on Yancy's show Witchblade.
 This was Butler's first time acting on TV.

 Butler is a founding member of the Circle Theatre Company.
-Alongside award-winning and renowned director Marshall W. Mason and Pulitzer Prize winning playwright Lanford Wilson, Butler has written and directed numerous projects.
-Recently Butler has written a play called Hearts in the City.
+Alongside award-winning and renowned director Marshall W. Mason and Pulitzer Prize winning playwright Lanford Wilson, Butler has written and directed numerous theater projects, including a play called Hearts in the City.

 Personal life

-Butler was married to theater manager Leslie Vega, the two married on September 2, 1967.
-He later divorced her and subsequently married Kim Ablondi.
-His daughter from his first marriage is actress Yancy Butler, star of the 1992 televisions series Mann & Machine and the 1993 series South Beach, as well as films Hard Target and Drop Zone.
+Butler married theater manager Leslie Vega on September 2, 1967.
+He later divorced her and married Kim Ablondi.
+His daughter from his first marriage is actress Yancy Butler, star of the television series Mann & Machine and South Beach, as well as films Hard Target and Drop Zone.